elixir-europe/rdmkit/pages/your_problem/data_licence.md

 tags: [share, re-use]
 ---

-## "Why should I assign a licence to my research data?"
+## Why should I assign a licence to my research data?"

 ### Description
 Licensing is an important aspect of meeting the R (reusable) principle in FAIR data management.
 As part of the publication process, you need to decide under which license the data is released.
 A license is like a greeting to any person wishing to access, cite and use your data telling what they are allowed to do with the data.